 Gaumont State Kilburn

-195-199 Kilburn High Road,
+199 Kilburn High Road,

-16 people favorited this theater
+18 people favorited this theater

 Initially a project of the Hyam’s brothers, the Gaumont State Theatre was opened by Gaumont Super Cinemas on 20th December 1937 with an ‘All Star Variety Show’ on stage, with stars appearing including Gracie Fields, Larry Adler, George Formby and Henry Hall & his Band and the opening was broadcast live on the BBC radio.
-The variety show had a five days run, then the Gaumont State Theatre showed its first film programme; Shirley Temple in “Wee Willie Winkie” and Jed Prouty in “Big Business” plus a stage show from December 27th 1937.
+The variety show had a five days run, then the Gaumont State Theatre showed its first film programme; Shirley Temple in “Wee Willie Winkie” and Jed Prouty in “Big Business” plus a stage show from 27th December 1937.

 The Gaumont State Theatre was the largest movie palace ever built in England and the third largest in the United Kingdom.
 The theatre’s 4,004 seating capacity was split between a massive 1,356 seat balcony and an orchestra level which seated 2,648.
-Although it was large, beautiful, and meticulously designed, internally it considered ‘old fashioned’, as earlier Gaumont Palace theatres were more directly influenced by the popularity of an Art Deco style.
+Although it was large, beautiful, and meticulously designed, internally it was considered ‘old fashioned’, as earlier Gaumont Palace theatres were more directly influenced by the popularity of an Art Deco style.

-According to Allen Eyles book ‘Gaumont British Cinemas’, the ‘State’ name and 120-foot skyscraper tower that adorns the facade were in tribute to the Empire State Building, New York which had opened just a few years earlier.
+According to Allen Eyles book ‘Gaumont British Cinemas’, the ‘State’ name and 120-foot skyscraper tower that adorns the façade were in tribute to the Empire State Building, New York which had opened just a few years earlier.
 The tower contained a fully equipped radio studio.
-The Gaumont State’s American Deco-inspired exterior is a sharp contrast to its green Italian Renaissance interior.
+The Gaumont State’s American Deco style-inspired exterior is a sharp contrast to its green Italian Renaissance style interior.
 The theatre’s interior still works well, especially in its massive and gilded foyer lobby.
-Its enormous chandelier is modeled after one in the Banqueting Hall at Buckingham Palace and still illuminates the building to this day (see photo).
+Its enormous chandelier is modelled after one in the Banqueting Hall at Buckingham Palace and still illuminates the building to this day (see photo).
 The auditorium has a massive circular dome in the ceiling.
 The fully equipped stage was one of the largest in the country, being 100 feet wide and 50 feet deep.
 There were 20 dressing rooms and a scenery workshop.
 The orchestra pit was on a lift which could be raised to stage level, and the 4Manual Wurlitzer organ console was located on the right-hand side of the proscenium and was on a revolving lift.
 The organ has 16Ranks and had a grand piano attached and was opened by Sydney Torch.
-The Gaumont State Theatre had a 400 seat restaurant which had its own seperate entrance on Willesden Lane around the corner from the main theatre entrance, and the restaurant could also be accessed from the main theatre foyer.
+The Gaumont State Theatre had a 400-seat restaurant which had its own separate entrance on Willesden Lane around the corner from the main theatre entrance, and the restaurant could also be accessed from the main theatre foyer.

 In October 1940, the Gaumont State Theatre was closed, due to war-time conditions and it re-opened in November 1940, initially operating at weekends only.
 The huge stage was always well used over the years and hosted pantomimes, circus, ballet (Alicia Markova & Anton Dolin appeared in November 1949), and concerts (Frank Sinatra appeared in July 1953).
-The late Queen Mary (King George VI’s mother, and grandmother of the current Queen Elizabeth II, paid regular visits to the Gaumont State Theatre on matinee performances, saying she prefered to attend there rather than the West End cinemas.
+The late Queen Mary (King George VI’s mother, and grandmother of the current Queen Elizabeth II, paid regular visits to the Gaumont State Theatre on matinee performances, saying she preferred to attend there rather than the West End cinemas.

 The main auditorium cinema closed on 18th September 1980 and the second screen closed on 10th October 1981.
 Bingo continued in the former sectioned off, rear stalls seating section.
-Soon afterwards, the main floor was leveled off and Top Rank Bingo became the attraction in the entire auditorium when the drop wall was taken down.
+Soon afterwards, the main floor was levelled off and Top Rank Bingo became the attraction in the entire auditorium when the drop wall was taken down.